-Phillips Exeter Academy is pleased to announce the George Bennett Fellow for 2013-2014 is Joshua Camp Brown.
-Read more about Joshua Camp Brown.
+Phillips Exeter Academy is pleased to announce that the George Bennett Fellow for 2016-2017 is Walter B. Thompson.
+Read more about Walter B. Thompson.

 GEORGE E. BENNETT '23, a native of Exeter, was graduated from Harvard in 1927 and taught at the Gilman School before returning to the Academy in 1929 as an instructor in English.
 During his 37 years at the Academy, he was closely identified with the development of creative writing and was the inspiration for many students who later became professional writers.
 In 1959, he was named chair of the department of English.
 In 1961, he was named the 1959 Donner Foundation Professor and in 1962 he became the first Independence Foundation Professor.
 After a five-year term as chair of his department, he continued teaching until his death in 1965.
 He was, many will agree, one of the most distinguished teachers of English in the modern history of Exeter.
 Read about Bennett Fellows and their works...

 The purpose of the George Bennett Fellowship is to provide time and freedom from material considerations to a person seriously contemplating or pursuing a career as a writer.
 It provides for one academic year a stipend (at present $15,260.00), as well as housing and meals for this person and family, at Academy expense.
 As Writer-in-Residence the person shall live in Exeter and, in return for stipend and housing, shall (besides carrying out his or her own literary projects) make his or her self and talents available in an informal and unofficial way to students interested in writing and, more specifically, to students in English classes and to members of student literary organizations.